open-telemetry/oteps/text/0148-sampling-probability.md

 Lacking the number of expected children, we require a way to know the minimum Sampler probability across traces to ensure they are complete.

+To count TraceIDRatio-sampled spans, each span must encode its adjusted count (or inclusion probability) in the corresponding `SpanData`.
+This may use a non-descriptive Resource or Span attribute named `sampling.traceidratio.adjusted_count`, for example.

 #### Dapper's "Inflationary" Sampler

 Google's [Dapper](https://research.google/pubs/pub36356/) tracing